 This function is used to execute a script in the Groovy programming language.
-Groovy is a relatively new script language that is closely based on Java syntax, but also allows a simplified syntax.
+Groovy is a scripting language that is closely based on Java syntax, but also allows a simplified syntax.
 It is characterized by its dynamic typing, high execution speed and good integration into the Java Virtual Machine.
 The Groovy function can be used to program very individual transformations implemented at runtime.
 It is also suitable for mathematical calculations.

 More information about the Groovy programming language is available at http://groovy-lang.org.

 The input fields can be used in the script as Groovy variables under the following conditions:

 - If an alias is defined for the input field, it defines the Groovy variable name.
-Valid charachters for an alias are uppercase and lowercase letters, numbers and the symbols “_” and “$”, the alias must not start with a number and must not be a Groovy keyword (e.g. “my_InputField1$” is a valid alias).
+Valid characters for an alias are uppercase and lowercase letters, numbers and the symbols “_” and “$”.
+The alias must not start with a number and must not be a Groovy keyword (e.g. “my_InputField1$” is a valid alias).
 The alias is a valid Groovy identifier name.

 - Additionally, the variable name in the form “_input<i>” can also be used where <i> is the position of the input field.
 For example, “_input1” can be used for the first input field and “_input2” for the second.